 - Lectures from the CBCG coaches and outside experts on a variety of subjects: training nutrition, swim technique, mental skills, recovery practices.

-- Housing in beautiful rental homes, provided by Bend Vacation Rentals.
+- Housing in beautiful, well-appointed rental homes, provided by Bend Vacation Rentals.
 You will live in total comfort the whole time you're here.

 - Food cooked by CBCG head coach, Chris Bagg, a former professional cook.

 One thing you should know: camp is hard!

 Either of the options will push you to your limits.
 You should be able to do the following before coming to camp: